NRCHKB/NRCHKB.github.io/content/wiki/service/camera-control/index.md

 #### Cameras Setup

-The camera node setup is quite simple for Unifi.
+The camera node setup is quite simple for UniFi.
 Be sure to enable unauthenticated still images on your cameras.
 My fields are filled out as shown:

 ```yaml
 Video Processor: ffmpeg